- Easier start when cold

 (This way Q2, Q3 transistors will reverse the first Negative signal so it becomes Positive.)

 Most often, Hall sensor output are default HIGH, going LOW when a magnet pass in front of them.

 To use an Hall sensor with ACCDIv79 or DCCDIv79 you need to invert the signal with one NPN transistor then connect to JP10 (JP2 solder pad in PN position.)

 The PIC that comes in the KIT embeded a protected software, but the EEPROM zone is Read/Write allowing you to write your own ignition timing into the internal data EEPROM.

 You can change the advance timing by yourself as often as you want!

-Just draw the new curve in the excel sheet, write datas in the PIC’s EEPROM using a programmer then restart the CDI.
+The PIC comes with an empty Eeprom.
+Before to use it, just draw the new curve in the excel sheet, write datas in the PIC’s EEPROM using a programmer then restart the CDI.

 That’s all done!

 Draw the advance curveClick here for more info...

 - Use the Excel sheet (in download section above) to define the timing curve for your bike: